j-a-s-d/tabac/README.txt

           // this line will be granted
           x = 2;
           // but this will be denied

-    - also keep present that if you are opening blocks inside conditional defines you will have to close them before exiting the conditional code, you can do that with a comment line or even a blank line, for
-      example:

-        #ifdef X
-          struct ABC
-            int field;

-        #endif

     and also have in mind that any leading empty lines, at the beginning of the file, will be removed by default and that's not negotiable